Vishruth23/Hacknite23-Team-Segmentation-Fault/README.md

 Scraping was done from the official iplt20 website.

 ### **Installation process:**
-  -->Download the zip file of the project from the github repo and extract the file.
+  -->Download the zip file of the project from the github repo and extract the file.\n -->Pre-requesites: Django,numpy,pandas,selenium,matplotlib.
-  -->Pre-requesites: Django,numpy,pandas,selenium,matplotlib.
 To install use "pip3 install 'module name'"

 ### **To Run the app:**